willhk10/RobotArm/README.md

 ## Progress made -

 * Printing!!!
 And working on code at William's house
+* Dr. Shields made recommended edits to our OnShape model, more specifically our hand, in order to make the printing process more streamlined and make the assembling our project easier.
 <img src ="coolpart.jpg" width ="600px" />

 # [BACK TO TOP](#RobotArm)